 Think you can't find challenging trails near sea level?
 Think again!
 Everglades National Park has miles of trail to explore, with easy options for those new to hiking, as well as long distance routes for the more experienced and adventurous.
 Take for example the 22-mile Long Pine Key trail system, which even offers backcountry camping in a remote and wild setting.
 There are various routes to explore on the key, so visitors can elect to hike as little or as much as they'd like, with the rugged subtropical wilderness of the Everglades making a dramatic backdrop for their adventure.

 The park also has options for cyclists and paddlers too, with a number of canoe and kayaking trails that are well worth exploring as well.
 In fact, there are few better ways to explore the Everglades than paddling deep into is heart, a place that few visitors ever get a chance to see.

 Big Cypress National Preserve

-Another amazing destination for adventurous hikers is the Big Cypress National Preserve, which sits close to the Everglades and falls along the important estuaries where Florida's freshwater meets the ocean.
+Another amazing destination for adventurous hikers is the Big Cypress National Preserve, which sits close to the Everglades and falls along an important estuary where Florida's freshwater meets the ocean.

-Take a stroll along the Loop Road route during the dry season, and you'll find a very pleasant hiking route that wanders through a region where Big Cypress and the Everglades come together.
-But go during the wet season, which runs from May through October, and parts of the trail can be submerged forcing visitors to wade through water up to chest deep.
-This may sound like an awful experience, but in reality it is a great way to get up close and personal with nature, spotting the park's amazing wildlife and observing rich ecosystem that thrives in the subtropical environment there.
-Just be sure to dress appropriately.
+Take a stroll along the Loop Road route during the dry season, and you'll find a very pleasant hiking route that wanders along the border of Big Cypress and the Everglades.
+But go during the wet season, which runs from from May through October, and parts of the trail can be submerged, forcing visitors to wade through water up to chest deep.
+This may sound like an awful experience, but if you dress properly it can be a great way to get up close and personal with nature, spotting the preserve's amazing wildlife and rich ecosystem in a truly unique way.

 03 of 05